 The Teacher Education Done Differently (TEDD) Project

-The Teacher Education Done Differently (TEDD) project aims to enhance the quality of future education professionals through real world experiences and quality mentoring.About TEDD
+The Teacher Education Done Differently (TEDD) project is an Australian award-winning program from the Office of Learning and Teaching (OLT) in 2013 with a national citation from OLT in 2012.
+TEDD aims to enhance the quality of future education professionals through real-world school experiences and quality mentoring through the internationally-recognised Mentoring for Effective Teaching (MET) program.About TEDD

 Applied Learning Experiences

 The TEDD project aims to develop the next generation of quality education professionals by integrating school-based learning experiences into the Bachelor of Education degree (QUT Caboolture campus) and the Certificate III Education Support (Brisbane North Institute of TAFE).Applied Learning Experiences

 Mentoring for Effective Teaching

 Quality mentoring has a profound effect on preservice teachers, teacher aides, and the school community.
 Developing mentoring skills for advancing early-career teachers' practices with an emphasis on student differentiated learning is the main focus of the Mentoring for Effective Teaching (MET) program.
 Teachers completing the MET program are awarded 10 hours of professional development and a MET Certificate from QUT.Mentoring for Effective Teaching

 TEDD has been made possible through funding from the Australian Government (DEEWR) and the commitment and